randompenguin1/userstyles/README.md

 * Action buttons (except Comment and Quote) you've interacted with before now adopt accent color [Issue #25]
 * Fix for disabled Action Buttons
 * Fixed a breaking typo and repositioned some code to sync stylesheet line numbers.
+* Fix(?) for slow-loading secondary toolbar in Safari
+* Fix for expanded engagement list link color.

 1.6 (25 Mar 2025)
 * Fixed HR rule in posts [Issue #13]